The under 21 teams will be drawn into their EFL Trophy groups on Thursday

-Stevenage and Gillingham to play holders Peterborough United in the EFL Trophy next season
+Crystal Palace Under 21s have been placed in Peterborough United's EFL Trophy group

-The 16 invited under 21 teams will be placed into their groups in a draw due to take place live on Sky Sports News from 2:30pm.
+The 16 invited under 21 teams were placed into their groups in a draw on Sky Sports News on Thursday.

+Posh will play Palace at home.
+The dates and venues for all three ties will be confirmed soon

 The Under 21 teams taking part next season are Arsenal, Aston Villa, Chelsea, Crystal Palace, Everton, Fulham, Leicester City, Liverpool, Manchester City, Manchester United, Newcastle United, Nottingham Forest, Tottenham Hotspur, West Ham United, Wolverhampton Wanderers and Brighton & Hove Albion.